glmagalhaes/XKCD_comic_fetcher/README.txt

-This program uses this gems:
+This program uses this gems under Ruby interpreter 1.9.2:

 - NOKOGIRI
 - SEQUEL
 - SQLITE3

+this program uses this gems under JRuby:

+- NOKOGIRI
+- SEQUEL
+- JDBC-SQLITE3
+- ACTIVERECORD-JDBCSLITE3-ADAPTER

 This program download every comic from the site http://xkcd.com and stores info like Alt-Text and Title in a database.